12 Exotic Cat Breeds That Are Adorable and Unique

 The exotic-looking, lithe Abyssinian sports a wedge-shape head, large at-alert ears, and gold or green luminous, almond-shape eyes.
 Slender and muscular, this cat has a short, dense coat that ranges from brown, black, silver, or cream.
 A long-haired version called a Somali is also popular.
 The Abyssinian is active and often paces back and forth like a miniature cougar.
 It requires lots of exercise and attention.
 Curious and smart, it's a loving companion.

-This large cat (mature males can grow to 25-30 pounds) is reputed to be a cross between a cat and a raccoon -- hence the name.
+This large cat (mature males can grow to 25-30 pounds) is reputed to be a cross between a cat and a raccoon—hence the name.
 Although that's impossible, it's hard not to wonder what other genes went into this oversize cat.
 The coat of this cat is long and shaggy but doesn't mat easily.
-The color varies, but tabby and white is the most popular.
+The color varies, but tabby and white are the most popular.
 It has a thick body, a broad head, and tufted ears, giving it a lynxlike appearance.
 Maine coon cats frequently have extra toes, a genetic trait called polydactylism.

-The unusual coat of this cat -- it's spotted -- makes it a favorite.
+The unusual spotted coat of this cat makes it a favorite.
 This ancient breed has been found pictured on centuries-old Egyptian tombs.
 The coat colors can range from silver, black smoke, pewter, or bronze.
 The black or dark brown, leopardlike spots are scattered on white, beige, fawn, or bronze coats.
-The mau generally has a soft voice and is very loving and loyal.
+The Mau generally has a soft voice and is very loving and loyal.